arduino5144/The-joke-generator/ISSUE_TEMPLATE.md

-What is wrong:
+What is wrong/requested:

-How to recreate the problem:
+How to recreate the problem(only required if something's wrong):

 Description: